Pine Mountain Settlement School

 Series 27: SCRAPBOOKS, ALBUMS, GATHERED NOTES

 BY TOPIC: Fireside Industries

 The date of the scrapbook is unknown, as is the owner/creator.
-The inclusion of South American postcards might be traced to Katherine Pettit who visited Peru, Argentina, and other South American countries in the 1930’s.
-A copy of her travel journal may be found in the Berea College Archive.
+The inclusion of South American postcards might be traced to Katherine Pettit who visited Peru, Argentina, and other South American countries in the 1930s.
+A copy of her travel journal may be found in the Berea College Special Collections and Archives.
 The journal describes her observations of weaving in South America.

 The missing images in the Scrapbook are not accounted for.

 The many varieties of represented looms will be of interest to weavers and are international in scope.
 A rare Appalachian loom, the “rocker loom” appears in one image but cannot be traced to the Pine Mountain Settlement School area or to an original source.